vishal-dembla/thecxoresume4/README.md

 - **Article Pages**: Standard article structure with back navigation
 - **Legal Pages**: Formal structure with legal sections and proper formatting

-This framework ensures pixel-perfect consistency across all CXO Resume materials while maintaining the sophisticated, editorial aesthetic appropriate for C-suite executives.
+This framework ensures pixel-perfect consistency across all The CXO Resume materials while maintaining the sophisticated,aesthetic appropriate for C-suite executives.